Albavisión: Bolivia

 In May 2007, González bought Bolivisión from Ernesto Asbún.
 That same month, he visited the stations in Santa Cruz and Cochabamba to review their operations.
 Following a "technical collapse" in Santa Cruz in July 2010, all programming was now produced from the station in La Paz, the seat of government.

 Chile

-González acquired 33,5% of La Red in 1999, achieving full control in 2003.
+González acquired 33.5% of La Red in 1999, achieving full control in 2003.
 In 2005, he founded Telecanal thanks to a complex organizational structure, which has been questioned by CNTV.
 The network faced a massive strike in 2022, cancelling its original programs.

 To evade him from owning two channels at the same time due to strict CNTV regulations, the owner is Guillermo Cañedo White, who only borrowed González's name.
 On June 16, 2025, the channel started broadcasting RT en Español without prior warning, causing massive concern from locals.
+The contract Canal Dos, S.A. had with Unimedios was suspended on April 17, 2026, where Telecanal was placed under a one-week suspension from midnight on April 18.

 Costa Rica

 Repretel was founded in 1993 with the acquisition of Canal 9, followed in 1995 by the acquisition of Telecentro (channel 6) and Canal 11.
 In 2000, it acquired TV Cuatro from TV Azteca and decided to change its formula, in exchange for Repretel 9, which started relaying Repretel 4.
 A fourth channel operates as CDR Canal 2, which provides visual radio services of some of its stations.

 Through Central de Radios, Repretel owns eleven radio stations, and is also the owner of Nova Cinemas, with a unit in Escazú featuring seven screens, one of them using IMAX.